 The exchange between Jon Stewart and Jim Cramer ended last Thursday night with an appearance by Cramer on "The Daily Show" that was fascinating (though squirm-inducing).
-Stewart was as well prepared for the interview as any prosecutor, with video clips assembled to refute every excuse that Cramer might offer, turning an interview that initially looked like it might be a non-event into a relentless cross-examination that left Cramer deflated and obviously just hoping that it would all be over.
+Stewart was as well prepared for the interview as any prosecutor, with video clips assembled to refute every excuse that Cramer might offer, turning an interview that initially looked like it might be a non-event into a relentless cross-examination that left Cramer deflated and obviously just hoping that it would all be over soon.
 I have often faulted Stewart for being too soft on his guests, so this was an especially pleasant surprise.

 The substance of Stewart's case against CNBC was that the network and its anchors consistently present themselves as being some combination of journalists and financial experts, when in fact they are neither.
 (He also reminded Cramer that CNBC was the subject of his critique, with Cramer only being one part of the parade of clowns.)
 They are, instead, entertainers who happily sucked up to the titans of finance and industry, amplifying nonsense in a way that harmed anyone who took the network's claims of expertise seriously.
 That is why Stewart's retort that "[t]here's a market for cocaine and hookers" was so perfect, putting Cramer's defense that CNBC was just exploiting a market niche in perspective.
 The point of Stewart's complaint, in other words, was that CNBC and Cramer are guilty of misrepresenting themselves as reliable guides to finance when in fact they are simply charlatans.
 When CNBC anchors ask ponzi-scheme operators questions like: "What's it like to be a billionaire?" their journalistic credibility is difficult to take seriously.